MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-siem.md

 ## Recover missing activity events in MCAS SIEM Agent

+Before you proceed, check that your [Cloud App Security license](https://aka.ms/mcaslicensing) supports the SIEM integration you are trying to configure.

 If you received a system alert regarding an issue with activity delivery through the SIEM agent, follow the steps below to recover the activity events in the timeframe of the issue.
 These steps will guide you through setting up a new Recovery SIEM agent that will run in parallel and resend the activity events to your SIEM.

 > [!NOTE]